RF-Photonic Deep Learning Processor with Shannon-Limited Data Movement: Discussion

+The number of MACs computed in an FC layer with $N$ input neurons and $R$ output neurons is $N\cdot R$ MACs.
+A CONV layer can be interpreted as keeping the spurious frequencies in an FC layer; thus the number of MACs in a CONV layer with $N$ input neurons and $N \cdot R$ weight neurons is $N^2 \cdot R$ MACs.
+The time it takes to read out the output signal is the Gabor limit, which is $\frac{1}{\min(\Delta f, f_0)}$, where $\Delta f$ is the smallest frequency spacing of the output signal and $f_0$ is the lowest neuron frequency of the output signal.
+(Note that $2 \pi f = \omega$, where $\omega$ is the angular frequency from the previous sections.)

+Supplementary Sections H and I derive the theoretical throughput under these conditions, showing that the throughput for an FC layer asymptotically approaches the available bandwidth $B$ for modulating signals: $T_\text{FC} \approx B$, and similiary for the throughput for a CONV layer: $T_\text{CONV} \approx N \cdot B$.

+The bandwidth $B$ limiting the throughput is not the RF bandwidth of the electrical components, but the available optical bandwidth, for example the 20 THz among the S, C, and L telecommunications bands.
+See Supplementary Section M for an analysis of scalable MAFT-ONN architectures that take advantage of the full optical bandwidth and multiplexing.

-The thoughput can be further increased through spatial multiplexing with copies of the setup running in parallel, shown in Figure \ref{fig:fut}(b).
-Other works have demonstrated the viability of densely-packed MZMs, such as a photonic integrated circuit with 48 on-chip MZMs \cite{streshinsky2014silicon}.
-Therefore, the combination of using the full optical bandwidth (on the order of terahertz) and spatial multiplexing (on the order of a hundred) immediately yields a straightforward path to reaching peta-operation per second scale throughputs with current technology.
+Therefore, the combination of using the full optical bandwidth (on the order of terahertz) and spatial multiplexing (on the order of a hundred)\cite{streshinsky2014silicon} immediately yields a straightforward path to reaching peta-operation per second scale throughputs using MAFT-ONN with current technology.
 Thus, the MAFT-ONN is competitive with electronic counterparts like the Google TPUv3 that has a throughput greater than 400 tera-operations per second \cite{kumar2019scale}.

-Note that this throughput analysis assumes that the optical bandwidth $B$ is the limiting factor in throughput.
-See Supplementary Section H for a throughput derivation that is limited to only the electronics without using optical WDM.
+The throughput for a given bandwidth $B$ is doubled by using complex-valued operations.
+The encoding scheme for computing complex-valued matrix products with MAFT-ONN is derived in Supplementary Section L.